jim-at-jibba/telecharger/README.md

   </a>
 </p>

+> NB - Due to issues with youtube-dl, I have made the decsion to switch to `yt-dlp` instead

-> Telecharger is a [Youtube-DL](https://github.com/ytdl-org/youtube-dl) TUI
+> Telecharger is a [yt-dlp](https://github.com/yt-dlp/yt-dlp) TUI

 ![Dashboard](./assets/telecharger-dashboard.jpg)
 ![Form](./assets/telecharger-form.jpg)

-Telecharger is a [Youtube-DL](https://github.com/ytdl-org/youtube-dl) TUI.
+Telecharger is a [yt-dlp](https://github.com/yt-dlp/yt-dlp) TUI.
 It provides the ability to build lists of videos you wish to download, rename the files, saving as audio only and a host of other functionality.

 Not all the flags that youtube-dl allows are supported yet but you can provide them as a string on the form and telecharger will sort the rest out for you.